 The Flint+Flint skincare range sets out with the ambitious, and somewhat risky, aim of being a spa-quality skincare product that will be just as attractive to both men and women.
 This is by no means a simple task, subtle differences in fragrance or texture can make a product more appealing to men than women and vice-versa.
 Even making the packaging appropriate for a unisex market is a big ask for any skincare range, so Flint+Flint had set themselves quite a challenge before they’d even got started.

-We’ve had the chance to test their products over the past two weeks to see if they would be appropriate for a man’s skincare regime and how they actually perform as individual products.
+We’ve been gifted a selection of their products over the past two weeks to see if they would be appropriate for a man’s skincare regime and how they actually perform as individual products.
 Here is a summary of what we found: View Post